Finding Reliable Information When You Are Pregnant Or Postpartum Can Be Very Difficult

 How do you navigate this?

 This can feel like an impossible task.
-So first off, make sure that your Spidey senses are on full blast, because this is going to be one of the most invaluable things that you have working for you as a parent.
+So first off, make sure that your Spidey senses are on full blast.
+This is going to be one of the most invaluable things that you have working for you as a parent.

-Knowing what it is that feels good, knowing what it is that feels like the right thing to you is going to be really, really important.
+Knowing what it is that feels good or feels like the right thing is going to be really, really important.
 Because one of the things that I want you to take away from this is to trust your gut.
 Trust your gut in what you’re feeling.

 Is my kid okay right now?